LakshyaMalhotra/LakshyaMalhotra.github.io/_posts/2024-06-10-Mathematical-details-behind-self-attention.md

 		return torch.cat([head(x) for head in self.heads], dim=-1)
 ```

-While the above implementation is pretty simple to understand for learning purposes, it is not suitable for tasks where we want to mask the information of the future words and each word prediction only depends on the previous words.
+While the above implementation is pretty simple to understand for learning purposes, it is not meant for production.
+It is also not suitable for tasks where we want to mask the information of the future words and each word prediction only depends on the previous words.
 In such cases, we use something called as *causal attention* where we mask the information about the future words in the sequence thereby prohibiting the model's access of them.

-Moreover, the above implementation in not very computationally efficient &ndash; self-attention of all the heads is calculated sequentially with the `for` loop and then concatenated together.
+Moreover, the above implementation is not very computationally efficient &ndash; self-attention of all the heads is calculated sequentially with the `for` loop and then concatenated together.
 This could be easily parallelized by splitting the input into multiple heads by reshaping the projected query, key, and value tensors and then combines the results from these heads after computing attention.
 Please refer to Sebastian Raschka's book for more details.

 ## References
 1. Stanford CS224N:  Natural Language Processing with Deep Learning